mousepawmedia/devdocs/network/source/guides/staff.rst

 Phabricator
 --------------------------------------

-..
-NOTE:: Phabricator is on our development server, meaning it is subject to
-    the DevNet (Hawksnest) server hours.

 Phabricator is where most of our development work takes place.
 It hosts our repositories, task tracker, knowledge base, and wiki.